planetlambert/turing/GUIDE.md

 # Guide

-This guide and codebase can be thought of as an *additional* resource for those that are already using [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) (which I would regard as essential to understanding the paper).
+This guide and codebase can be thought of as a companion resource for those reading [On Computable Numbers, with an Application to the Entscheidungsproblem](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) by Alan Turing.

+I can't recommend [The Annotated Turing](https://www.amazon.com/Annotated-Turing-Through-Historic-Computability/dp/0470229055) enough, this project would not have been possible without it.

+The guide annotates the paper section-by-section.
+I only quote directly from the paper when there is something to call out explicitly.
+When possible I bias towards a fully working implementation in code that the reader can use themselves.

 ## Introduction